RichardDooling/ArtBizLaw/First_Amendment-Sex/First_Amendment-Sex.md

 Some of the categories (the obscene, the libelous, fighting words) are still with us.
 The Court has outlined several others (incitement, child pornography), but as we'll see the current Roberts Court is not receptive to legislatures adding "new" categories of unprotected speech, like [stolen valor speech](http://en.wikipedia.org/wiki/Stolen_Valor_Act_of_2013), or [animal crush videos](http://en.wikipedia.org/wiki/United_States_v._Stevens).

 Other governments have different concerns and different categories of offensive speech.
 France and Germany prohibit varieties of hate speech or speech denying the historical facts of the Holocaust.
 See, for example, the wide variety of free speech laws collected at Wikipedia: [Free Speech By Country](http://en.wikipedia.org/wiki/Freedom_of_speech_by_country).
 Canadian courts have held that pornography which is "degrading or dehumanizing" to women may be prohibited (see [R. v.
 Butler](http://en.wikipedia.org/wiki/R._v._Butler), an analysis explicitly rejected by Judge Frank Easterbrook in [*American Booksellers v.
-Hudnut*](http://lawschool.westlaw.com/shared/westlawRedirect.aspx?task=find&cite=771+F.2d+323&appflag=67.12), 771 F2d 323 (7th Cir.
-1985), *aff’d mem.*, 475 U.S. 1001 (1986), [Wikipedia](http://en.wikipedia.org/wiki/American_Booksellers_v._Hudnut).
+Hudnut*](http://en.wikipedia.org/wiki/American_Booksellers_v._Hudnut).

 * [Nice summary of speech restrictions and unprotected speech categories](http://en.wikipedia.org/wiki/Freedom_of_speech_in_the_United_States#Types_of_speech_restrictions)